Air Conditioner Repair Checklist

 If you’re using a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for troubleshooting.
 If you still can’t get it to work, contact us at 734-363-8907 for help.

 Your AC probably has a shut-off lever by its condenser.
 This lever is commonly in a metal box hung on your residence.
-If your air conditioner has recently been serviced, the device may have inadvertently been positioned in the “off” location.
+If your air conditioner has recently been serviced, the device may have inadvertently been turned off.

 Clogged Condensate Drain Pan